flux-framework/flux-core/doc/man1/flux-config.rst

 .. program:: flux config get

-``flux config reload`` tells :man1:`flux-broker` to reload its TOML configuration.
+:program:`flux config reload` tells :man1:`flux-broker` to reload its TOML configuration.
 Further details of Flux configuration are described in :man5:`flux-config`, including some caveats on configuration updates.
-On Flux instances started with :linux:man1:`systemd`, ``systemctl reload flux`` invokes this command.
+On Flux instances started with :linux:man1:`systemd`, :program:`systemctl reload flux` invokes this command.
 This command is restricted to the instance owner.

-``flux config get`` queries the TOML configuration for a given Flux broker. if *NAME* is unspecified, it dumps the entire configuration object.
+:program:`flux config get` queries the TOML configuration for a given Flux broker.  if *NAME* is unspecified, it dumps the entire configuration object.
 Otherwise, *NAME* is expected to be a period-delimited path name representing a TOML key.
 Return values are printed in string-encoded JSON form, except for string values, which are printed without quotes to simplify their use in shell scripts.

-``flux config builtin`` prints compiled-in Flux configuration values.
+:program:`flux config builtin` prints compiled-in Flux configuration values.
 See BUILTIN VALUES below for a list of builtin configuration key names.
 This command is available to all users.

 .. note::
-   ``flux config get`` and ``flux config builtin`` refer to disjoint key namespaces.
+   :program:`flux config get` and :program:`flux config builtin` refer to disjoint key namespaces.
 Flux behavior is determined by a combination of these values, :man7:`flux-broker-attributes`, and other factors.
 This disjoint configuration scheme is subject to change in future releases of Flux.

 .. note::
-   ``flux config builtin`` uses a heuristic to determine if :man1:`flux` was run from the flux-core source tree, and substitutes source tree specific values if found to be in tree.
+   :program:`flux config builtin` uses a heuristic to determine if :man1:`flux` was run from the flux-core source tree, and substitutes source tree specific values if found to be in tree.
 This enables Flux testing without requiring installation.

-``flux config load`` replaces the current config with an object read from standard input (JSON or TOML), or from ``*.toml`` in *PATH*, if specified.
+:program:`flux config load` replaces the current config with an object read from standard input (JSON or TOML), or from ``*.toml`` in *PATH*, if specified.

 GET SUBCOMMAND OPTIONS
 ======================